Write the input files (data and specifications) for the AgeingError package

 - dat

-will be called to add a count column.
+countas the first column or not.
+If not,tally_repeats()will be called to add thecountcolumn.
 Order your reader/lab columns such that similar readers/labs are located next to one another because columns to the right can mirror columns to their immediate left in terms of parameter estimates.- dir

 Directory where the data file will be saved.